 - Quantitative Analysis: The numerical form of statistical data makes it easier to understand and interpret results.

 - Unbiased: It is purely based on parameters and mechanisms, and therefore, reliable, offering no adjustments.

 Given below are the two different forms of statistical approaches:

 #1 – Descriptive

-- Tendency Descriptive: Uses simple mathematical calculation, and can be analyzed by calculating mean, median, and mode for the data under consideration.
+- Tendency Descriptive: It uses simple mathematical calculations and can be analyzed by computing the mean, median, and mode for the data under consideration.

-- Spread Descriptive: Refers to how the different sets of data are or are not relative to each other.
-Generally, it includes a description by way of using variances, deviation methods, the range of data, the distribution, etc.
+- Spread Descriptive: This form focuses on whether different sets of data are relative to each other or not.
+Generally, it includes a description using variances, deviation methods, range of data, and distribution.

 #2 – Inferential

-- Confidence Interval Inferential: Refers to statistics drawn from data with real numbers, however, the parameter with respect to its actual data size may not be known.
+- Confidence Interval Inferential: It refers to statistical data drawn from real numbers.
+However, the parameter concerning its actual data size may not be known.

-This has been a guide to Statistics and its meaning.
-Here we discuss an example and types (Descriptive & Inferential) of statistics with their role, properties, and applications in Finance.
+This has been a guide to What is Statistics and its Meaning.
+Here we explain how statistics work, its application, types, roles, properties, and limitations.
 You may also have a look at related articles on finance –